About | Boundaries & Beyond

 About Us

-Boundaries & Beyond, a division of Aspire Workforce, LLCis dedicated to providing inclusive and accessible sex education for adults with intellectual and developmental disabilities (I/DDs).
-Our mission is to empower individuals with the knowledge and skills to navigate healthy relationships and sexual safety.
-Through tailored curricula and a trauma-informed approach, we prioritize accessibility, inclusivity, and respect for each individual's unique needs, fostering personal growth, confidence, and autonomy in a supportive environment.
+Boundaries & Beyond is a nonprofit organization dedicated to providing inclusive and accessible sex and relationship education for adults with intellectual and developmental disabilities (I/DD).
+Originally developed by Aspire Workforce, LLC, the program was created to meet a critical gap in education and support for this underserved community.
+Our mission is to empower individuals with the knowledge and skills to navigate healthy relationships, personal boundaries, and sexual safety.
+Through trauma-informed, affirming, and community-informed curricula, we prioritize accessibility, inclusivity, and respect for each person’s unique identity to foster growth, confidence, and autonomy in a supportive learning environment.

 Meet The Team